Learn

 helm install -n sonarqube sonarqube sonarqube/

-It initializes the SonarQube application in your Kubernetes environment, making it accessible for code analysis and quality management tasks.
+It initializes the SonarQube Server application in your Kubernetes environment, making it accessible for code analysis and quality management tasks.

 Use the following command to check on your deployment: